Samurai Basic Guide

 With the changes to Meikyo Shisui and combo enders (Gekko/Kasha) in 6.0, its role as a tool in our rotation has changed in a big way going into Endwalker.
 Instead of existing solely as an optimization tool and a way to fix our rotational alignment to maximize our Iaijustu and Tsubame usage, it now offers a way to avoid the ramp-up/buff application period that defined Samurai in Shadowbringers.

-The goal of Meikyo is to manipulate your Sen so you can apply your buffs as quickly as possible and maximize Iaijutsu usage.
-For example, in the opener we use Meikyo to quickly apply both of our buffs, get all three Sen, and open with a fully buffed Midare in raid buffs.
+The goal of Meikyo is to manipulate your Sen so you can apply your buffs as quickly as possible, maximize Iaijutsu usage, and use Tendo Setsugekka.
+For example, in the opener we use Meikyo to quickly apply both of our buffs, get all three Sen, and open with a fully buffed Tendo in raid buffs.
 We also use Meikyo in every 60s burst window to manipulate our Sen and quickly perform a buffed Higanbana right on time.
-While leveling or in dungeon content, it can also be used to quickly perform Tenka Goken for AoE purposes.
+While leveling or in dungeon content, it can also be used to quickly perform Tendo Goken for AoE purposes.

 Tip: Iaijutsu does not count as one of the three Weaponskills on Meikyo, so you can use it between the three to put up Higanbana with ease.
 For example: Meikyo starts > Kasha > Higanbana > Kasha > Gekko (Meikyo ends).